ls2716/PIV_PINN_data_extraction/PINNTraining/README.md

 and additional easy pde check case.

-For each flow case and the additional case, there is a folder which contains codes for all PINN regressions done the specific case.
-The data folder should contain the input data as output from data transformation scripts in the Nektar++ simulations part.
+For each flow case and the additional case, there is a folder which contains codes for all PINN regressions done for the specific case (steady/unsteady NACA/ cylinder).
+The data folder should contain the simulation data - output from data transformation scripts in the Nektar++ simulations part.

 Each code outputs a folder with results of the regressions along with a .mat file with predicted fields that can be plotted separately.